chionic/VRMemoryPalace/README.md

 defaultSize: how big the object is when it is spawned from the menu (default 1)
 colliderType: the shape of the collider around the object - box, sphere, capsule or mesh

+####Custom Errors when creating the Menu and how to resolve them
+"""Warning: object bounds are too large to fit inside the menu for the mesh "meshName".
+Rescale model to fit properly into menu.""" -> the mesh you are trying to create an object from is not scaled correctly.
+Find the mesh in the hierarchy and rescale it.
+"""The game object model 2(Clone) does not have a renderer attached to it, manually add a collider to the object.""" ->

 # How to add Custom Text to the User Tablet
 1. Open the unity project (see steps above)
 2. Navigate to Assets/JSON_Files and open sampleText